© Adobe Stock

 Learn the fundamentals of shooting and firearm safety at this Black-owned self-defense company.

-4. Reserve a Day at The Cincinnati Zoo and Botanical Garden
+3. Socially distant activities at the Cincinnati Zoo and Botanical Garden

-Immerse yourself in the world of art and history at these iconic Cincinnati museums and music venues.
+Immerse yourself in the world of art and history at these iconic Cincinnati arts centers, museums and music venues.
 These museums and venues have reopened with new capacity limits and a reservation system.
 Follow the links to their websites to find out more about their health guidelines and to make reservations.
+Unfortunately, the Contemporary Arts Center is temporarily closed.

 Cincinnati Art Museum